CCMGs

 Invasive Plants of the Eastern U.S.: Identification and Control

-An incredible resource about all invasive species with lists by species, state and region.
-Managed by the University of Georgia and USDA. www.invasive.org
+An incredible resource on all invasive species, featuring lists organized by species, state, and region.
+Managed by the University of Georgia and the USDAwww.invasive.org

 Maryland Invasive Species Council

-Lists and provides photos and descriptions of all species, including plants, that are invasive in our area and encourages efforts that prevent the introduction of and how to manage the impact of invasive species on Maryland ecosystems. www.mdinvasivesp.org
+Lists and provides photos and descriptions of all species, including plants, that are invasive in our area, and encourages efforts to prevent the introduction of and how to manage the impact of invasive species on Maryland ecosystems. www.mdinvasives.org

 Nonnative Grasses

-Article discusses commonly used non-natives grasses that have become invasive:http://piedmontmastergardeners.org/article/ornamental-grasses-easy-beautiful-and-invasive/
+The article discusses commonly used non-native grasses that have become invasive. http://piedmontmastergardeners.org/article/ornamental-grasses-easy-beautiful-and-invasive/

 Plant Invaders of Mid-Atlantic Natural Areas